 Grignan / Avignon or visit Pont du Gard and Uzes

 Enjoy an excursion to Grignan, a hilltop village surrounded by lavender fields whose Renaissance castle provides a commanding view of the surrounding countryside.
 Return to the ship and cruise to Avignon, site of the bridge made famous by the French children’s song “Sur le pont d’Avignon” (“On the Bridge of Avignon”).
-Seven popes once resided in the magnificent Papal Palace, which you'll visit during your walking tour.
+Seven popes once resided in the magnificent Papal Palace, which you'll visit during a walking tour.
 You'll also see the well-preserved medieval walls surrounding the historic center of town, a UNESCO World Heritage Site.
 As an alternative, take an excursion to the Pont du Gard, a Roman aqueduct that is a masterpiece of engineering and a UNESCO World Heritage Site.
-The tour also visits Uzes, a lovely town known for its castle (still occupied by the Duke of Uzes and his family), medieval streets, and picturesque town square.
+Your tour also visits Uzes, a lovely town known for its castle (still occupied by the Duke of Uzes and his family), medieval streets, and picturesque town square.
 Enjoy free time for shopping before returning to the ship.

 Les Baux or Saint Paul de Mausole Asylum / Walking or biking tour of Arles

 Arrive in Arles and board a motor coach for an excursion to the village of Les Baux de Provence.
 The village’s castle has a fascinating exhibit of medieval weapons.
 Later, visit an olive farm to learn about this age-old Provençal farming tradition.
 As an alternative, take the “Impressionist Experience” tour to the Saint Paul de Mausole Asylum, where Van Gogh once lived and painted such well-known works as "The Irises" and "Starry Night."
 You'll also visit the Carrieres de Lumieres, a stone quarry that projects European artwork on its walls, including many of Van Gogh’s famous paintings.
-Late this afternoon, a city tour of Arles takes you to the Romanesque cathedral and the Roman Amphitheater.
+Late this afternoon, a city tour of Arles includes the Romanesque cathedral and the Roman Amphitheater.
 Another option is a guided bike tour to a Roman museum (capacity controlled).The ship moors overnight in Arles.